Initially split Florida jury heard Zimmerman call for help

 The six-woman jury acquitted Zimmerman, ending a trial that became a national story about race in America.
 The unnamed juror, number B-37, said no one on the jury believed that race played a role in the shooting.

-Defense lawyers argued that Martin attacked Zimmerman, who shot the unarmed black 17-year-old in self-defense.
+Defence lawyers argued that Martin attacked Zimmerman, who shot the unarmed black 17-year-old in self-defence.
 Prosecutors said Zimmerman, 29, who is white and Hispanic, wrongly suspected Martin of being a criminal.

 The jury in Sanford, Florida, on Saturday found Zimmerman not guilty of second-degree murder and manslaughter after a three-week trial.